 Sugar – A little sugar balances all the acidity of the tomato content.
 If you like your sauce a little tangier you can dial the sugar back a smidge and add it to taste.

 Milk – Traditionally milk was used in Bolognese to tenderize the beef.
 It isn’t necessarily needed anymore, but we kept it in to stay true to tradition.
-The recipe calls for a 5 oz can of evaporated milk (make sure you get evaporated milk and NOT condensed milk).

 White Wine – This is also a traditional ingredient in Bolognese sauce.
 You could also opt for a red wine if you like, but white wine is classic.
 It imparts amazing flavor into the sauce.
 I like to use a chardonnay or pinot grigio.